iiiatthew/c1-tf-ap-automation-clean/deployment_and_testing_guide.md

 ### Access Issues

 If encountering permission errors:
-1. Verify API Client has all required permissions in ConductorOne
+1. Verify API Client has all required permissions in ConductorOne (Full Permissions)
 2. Check that application IDs are correct
 3. Verify the grant policy still exists and is properly configured